-Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert
+Jordan Wadi Rum Camping Guide – Best Desert Camps

 The sparkling night sky filled with thousands of stars, soft red sand on the ground, alien-looking rock formations, and traditional Bedouin tents tucked into the corners of the moon valley.
 Peace and silence away from any cities.
 Wadi Rum camping experience is one not to be missed on the trip to Jordan.
 How to organize it, which Wadi Rum Bedouin camp to choose and how to have the best experience of camping under the stars?